eiabea/tempea-api/README.md

 mkdir secrets
 ```

-4. Copy the secrets json file from google into the secrets directory and name it _tempea-service.json_ (TODO: step-by-step tutorial)
+4. Copy the secrets json file from google into the secrets directory and name it _tempea-service.json_ [Obtaining Google Calendar Service JSON](https://github.com/eiabea/tempea-api#obtaining-google-calendar-service-json)

 5. Connect to the Raspberry Pi via ssh (username: pi, password: raspberry)
 ```